 6. Re-invest in the people side of your business

-You can quickly strengthen relationships with customers and lenders by leveraging RON to facilitate closings, boost office productivity, automate busy work, and avoid last-minute bottlenecks.
-Getting back to the people side of your business may not have a quantifiable impact on your business, but is there anything more important than relationship building in the mortgage and real estate industry?
+Investing in a RON platform gives you the digital tools you need to strengthen relationships with customers and partners and lighten the load for your staff.
+Getting back to the people side of your business may have a small impact on your business's bottom line, but is there anything more important than relationship building or workplace morale in the mortgage and real estate industry?
 We think not.

 Helpful RON Resources:

 What is the difference between remote online notarization (RON), RIN, and IPEN?